 Although simple in concept, choosing a weight vest is undoubtedly more complicated than it might appear at first glance.
 Available options can range from four to 140 pounds, and are often designed with specific types of exercises in mind.
 Fortunately, we have devised this comprehensive review to narrow your selection down to only the best weight vests on the market.
 Remember, you first want to consider the style of weight vest based on the type of workouts you want to wear it for.
 From there, consider how adjustable you need the weight to be.
 Then, you can consider which metrics are most important to you and hone in on the best weight vest for your needs and budget.

-If you need some help aiding in recovery after your workouts, see our picks for the best foam rollers.
+If you need some help aiding in recovery after your workouts, see our picks for foam rollers.
 We've also covered the top exercise equipment to help you build out your perfect home gym.